Donate

 • “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 Philippians 4:8

-• This scripture reminded me to look for what was noble, lovely, praiseworthy in my kids.
-It’s hard to be a critical parent, when you’re constantly looking for what’s praiseworthy.
+• This scripture reminded me to look for what was noble, lovely, and praiseworthy in my kids.
+It’s hard to be a critical parent when you’re frequently looking for what’s praiseworthy.

 2. I prayed that God would work in my life.
-I had confidence that God was at work and that my mind could be transformed.
+I had confidence that God was at work and that my mind would be transformed.

 • “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.”
 Romans 12:2

-• This was another scripture that I repeated to myself, which gave me confidence that God could change even my critical parent tendencies.
+• This was another scripture that I repeated to myself, which gave me confidence that God would change even my critical parent tendencies.

 • I developed more helpful, hopeful, and accurate truths like this: “Sometimes I’m prone to have negative thoughts.
 Jesus and I are working together to grow my faith-filled thoughts!”

-5. I learned to self-affirm as I made a little progress, or had an encouraging interaction with my kids: “That’s the way I like it!” or “That sure felt better!”
+4. I learned to self-affirm as I made a little progress or had an encouraging interaction with my kids: “That’s the way I like it!” or “That sure felt better!”

-• I learned to truly value the upside (“gift gone right”) of my negative nagging, which was a gift for structure and details.
-This was helpful for our lively, disorganized children, and as young adults they have thanked me for my “systems” we used in their childhood, and have implemented quite a few of their own.
+• I learned to truly value the upside (“gift gone right”) of my negative nagging, which was a gift for structure, details, and follow-through.
+This was helpful for our lively, disorganized children, and as young adults, they have thanked me for the “systems” we used in their childhood and have implemented quite a few of their own.

-As I left the critical parent behind, my kids thrived in their giftings
+As I left the “critical parent” label behind, my kids encouraged me

-After years of ups and downs, and sometimes thinking I’m making little progress with this lifelong challenge, my kids have been a great source of encouragement to me:
+After years of ups and downs, and sometimes thinking I was making little progress with this lifelong challenge, my kids have been a great source of encouragement to me:

-• Bethany was pretty discouraged about her chronic challenge with disorganization and feeling like it would never get better.
-I shared my journey of learning to not be so critical, and even the question I had asked myself about what I wanted to model for my kids.
+• Bethany shared with me her chronic challenge with disorganization, which she felt would never get better.
+In turn, I told her about my journey of learning to not be so critical and even shared the question I had asked myself about what I wanted to model for my kids.
 She was encouraged by the progress she’d seen me make over time.
-In recent years she has repeatedly commented on how I’m able to find the best in a difficult situation.
+In recent years she has repeatedly commented on how I can find the best in a difficult situation.

-• Noah wrote this personal greeting on the inside of my seating tag for his wedding reception.
+• Noah wrote this personal greeting inside my seating tag for his wedding reception.
 It will always be precious to me, a sign of God’s transforming power and grace:

 Noah place card